 What Are the 15 Qualifying Conditions for Presumptive Health Care Benefits?

 The following fifteen conditions qualify for health care/medical benefits.
 These benefits are available to eligible veterans and family members who lived in base housing during the specified period.
+Diseases that qualify for a Camp Lejeune water contamination lawsuit:

 - Esophageal cancer